krishnaswam/Basic_Calculator/README.md

 # Basic_Calculator
-It's a Basic Calculator designed using HTML, CSS and JavaScript ,which performs all arithmetic operations.
+It's a Basic Calculator designed using HTML, CSS and JavaScript.
+It performs all arithmetic operations.